-3. What is the measured momentum of cart 1 before the collision?

-4. What is the measured velocity of the two carts after they stick to each other?
+- 3. What is the measured momentum of cart 1 before the collision? - 4.
+What is the measured velocity of the two carts after they stick to each other?

-5. What is the percentage difference between your measured value and what you would expect from equation 6?
+5. Compare your measured value and what you would expect from equation 6?

 6. Imagine that cart 1 was 100 kg and cart 2 was 1 kg.
 What would you expect to happen when the two carts collide at velocity v_1 ?
-Figure 1